 A Cornish based business who specialise in facilitating the organisation of residential art courses and workshops for artists and art tutors.

-When not on location for their courses, the blog content focusses on local and national art events, exhibitions and programmes in order to enhance Sketch Trip’s presence on the web and social media.
+When not documenting their fantastic residential art courses, the social media & blog content I generate focusses on local and national art events, exhibitions and programmes in order to enhance Sketch Trip’s presence on the web and social media.

 Sam’s insightful and entertaining blogs are just what we needed to increase the footfall to our web pages and social media platforms.